Entropic Dynamics approach to Relational Quantum Mechanics: Introduction

 Many, perhaps all, the difficulties in the study of space and of time can be traced to their invisibility.
 We do not see space; we see matter in space.
 We do not see time; we see changes in things.
 Although these studies have resulted in an increased understanding of the properties of matter in space-time the problem remains that it is not always clear how to disentangle which properties should be attributed to matter and which to space.
 Newton managed to evade the issue and created a successful science of mechanics but only at the cost of adopting an absolute concept of motion relative to an abstract \textquotedblleft mathematical\textquotedblright\ space and time.
 Leibniz objected that such absolute positions would not be observable and therefore not real.
 Instead, he advocated for a concept of motion defined in terms of the observable relative distances.
 Newton had, however, a definite dynamical theory to back him up, while Leibniz had no such support.
 As a result Newton won the day, and the relational argument lay largely dormant for almost two centuries until revived by Mach and specially by Einstein.
 In the latter decades of the 20th century, as a stepping stone towards a quantum theory of gravity, the thrust towards a fully relational dynamics was once again resumed in the form of Hamiltonian formulations of general relativity \cite{Dirac 1958}-\cite{Hojman Kuchar Teitelboim 1976}.
 More recently the understanding of relational motion achieved a certain level of completion --- at least within the context of classical physics --- with the explicitly Machian line of research that originates with J. Barbour and B. Bertotti \cite{Barbour Bertotti 1982}-\cite{Barbour 2010}.

 Barbour and Bertotti's basic insight \cite{Barbour Bertotti 1982} was that a formulation in terms of the relative interparticle distances is not practical.
 Instead one should focus attention on the fact that two configurations that differ by arbitrary rigid (\emph{i.e.}, global) displacements and/or rigid rotations describe exactly the same physical situation.
 Thus, in formulating a relational dynamics, whatever measure one adopts to quantify the change from one configuration to the next, the actual intrinsic change should remain unaffected by independent rigid shifts and rotations of each configuration.
 This is achieved through a technique Barbour and Bertotti called \textquotedblleft best matching\textquotedblright\ (BM).
 The idea is to introduce a quantitative measure of the \textquotedblleft mismatch\textquotedblright\ between two successive configurations and then shift and rotate one configuration \emph{relative} to the other to find the location that minimizes the mismatch.
 Thus, motion is not defined as relative to an absolute space, but relative to the earlier state of the system itself.
 Barbour and Bertotti's intrinsic change and best matching have added an interesting twist: what is relational is not the notion of space but the notion of change.
-In ED too what is relational is the notion of change --- the dynamics.